-First point of reference for all inquiries relating to practicum placement Practicum Office Room H202 Negotiates all school placements foed-practicumteam@auckland.ac.nz Prepares, distributes, collects and files all documents and correspondence relating to practicum.
-Liaises with school coordinators, professional supervisors and students Practicum Leader, EDPRAC 615 & 616 regarding placement queries.
-Available to discuss any problems or concerns relating to practicum Liaises with lecturing staff and coordinates schools to develop appropriate programmes for all student teachers Course Director EPRAC 615 and 616 Overviews all school placements • Makes final decisions with regard to practicum and assessment matters.
-Provides guidance for students on expectations for practicum Professional Supervisor Reports on student performance on practicum Teaches relevant content regarding expectations and practicum EDPRAC 615 & 616 Lecturer knowledge. • Provides support and general advice and guidance regarding practicum.
+Practicum Office First point of reference for all inquiries relating to practicum placement Negotiates all school placements Prepares, distributes, collects and files all documents and correspondence relating to practicum.
+Practicum Leader Liaises with school coordinators, professional supervisors and students regarding placement queries.
+Available to discuss any problems or concerns relating to practicum Course Director Liaises with lecturing staff and coordinates schools to develop appropriate programmes for all student teachers Overviews all school placements Makes final decisions with regard to practicum and assessment matters.
+Professional Supervisor Provides guidance for students on expectations for practicum Reports on student performance on practicum Course Lecturer Teaches relevant content regarding expectations and practicum knowledge.
+Provides support and general advice and guidance regarding practicum.

-In the Schools:
+In Schools:

-The Principal Gives authority for all student teacher placements in the school (often delegated to the co-ordinator).
+Principal Gives authority for all student teacher placements in the school (often delegated to the co-ordinator).
 School Coordinator Liaises with associate teachers and the Faculty to prepare timetables.
 Introduces student teachers to the school.
 Provides general support and advice.
-Associate Teacher/Mentor • Works directly with the student teacher in the classroom.
+Associate Teacher/Mentor Works directly with the student teacher in the classroom.
 Introduces student teachers to the appropriate teaching teams.
 Provides more specific support and advice.